Refrontolo: Refrontolo Passito DOCG

 Refrontolo Passito is found within the Colli di Conegliano Refrontolo Passito DOCG zone, in a very limited area defined by the municipalities of Pieve di Soligo, San Pietro di Feletto, and in particular by the hills of Refrontolo, where the old biotype of Marzemino of Refrontolo is cultivated, since it is the only one that produces suitable grapes to obtain Refrontolo Passito.
 The Marzemino grapes are harvested in October, and they must be at least 95%, while the remaining 5% can be non-aromatic red grapes recommended or authorized by the province of Treviso.
-Subsequently the grapes are placed on traditional racks where they dry up until the week of Christmas in order to reach a minimum alcoholic strength of 14 degrees.
+Subsequently, the grapes are placed on traditional racks where they dry up until the week of Christmas in order to reach a minimum alcoholic strength of 14 degrees.
 The maximum yield of grapes into wine must not exceed 45%.
 The vinification is then followed by maturation in small oak barrels with various decantations up until it becomes clear for its bottling in spring.
 An aging in the bottle for at least three months precedes the release on the market, which cannot take place before March 1 after the harvest.
 Only about thirty companies produce the “pearl”, for an annual production of about 160,000 0.75cl-bottles, which are difficult to find, as admirers try to grab at least a few bottles of this excellence.

-Refrontolo Passito is a structured and balanced red dessert wine, from grapes partially dried on racks of a beautiful deep ruby red color, with a characteristic and marked scent of blackberries.
-It should be accompanied by desserts with a not very high sugar content, therefore it perfectly combines with dry pastries, tart with plum jam, sbrisolona cake, but also with blue cheeses.
-It should be served at a temperature of 14-15°, and it presents itself as pleasant and moderately sweet, rich in aroma and flavors, with a well-centered alcohol content and a very pleasant level of acidity.
-It can be considered mature in 10–12 months of life.
+Refrontolo Passito is a red dessert wine made from partially dried grapes.
+It has a deep ruby red color and an aroma of blackberries.
+It is served at 14–15°C and pairs with lower-sugar desserts, dry pastries, plum jam tarts, sbrisolona cake, and blue cheeses.
+The wine has a sweet flavor profile with balanced alcohol and acidity, reaching maturity in 10–12 months.